dwesolowski/ClearWeather/README.md

 # ClearWeather - Plugin for Bukkit | Spigot

-Clear weather for your server.
+Clear weather for your defined server worlds.

 #### Supported Versions: 1.11+